-The discount rate used to measure the total OPEB liability was 6.50% at December 31, 2019.
-For the fiscal year ended December 31, 2018, the discount rate used to measure the total OPEB liability was 6.50%.
+The discount rate used to measure the total OPEB liability was 6.50% at December 31, 2020 and December 31, 2019.
 The projection of cash flows used to determine the discount rate assumed that member contributions will be made at the current contribution rate and that the Forest Preserve contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
 Based on those assumptions, the Fund's fiduciary net position was projected to be available to make all projected future benefit payments of current fund members.